Top Preventive Dental Care Tips for Healthy Teeth

 Dental sealants and fluoride treatments are two powerful tools in the preventive care arsenal.

 Sealants are thin, protective coatings applied to the chewing surfaces of the back teeth (molars), effectively creating a barrier against food particles and plaque.
-This is particularly beneficial for children and teenagers, who are most prone to cavities in these areas, but adults can also benefit from sealants.
+Dental sealants for children are particularly beneficial, as kids and teenagers are most prone to cavities in these areas.
+Adults can also benefit from dental sealants.

 Fluoride treatments involve the application of fluoride directly to the teeth in higher concentrations than what is found in toothpaste or water supplies.
 These treatments strengthen the enamel, making it more resistant to decay.